Investors Are Piling Into Safe Havens on Coronavirus Fears

-The U.S. Census Bureau and the Department of Housing and Urban Development have now published their findings for December new residential housing starts.
-The latest reading of 1.608M was above the Investing.com forecast of 1.375M and an increase from the previous month's revised 1.375M.
+The U.S. Census Bureau and the Department of Housing and Urban Development have now published their findings for January new residential housing starts.
+The latest reading of 1.567M was above the Investing.com forecast of 1.425M and a decrease from the previous month's revised 1.626M.

-The U.S. Census Bureau and the Department of Housing and Urban Development have now published their findings for December new residential building permits.
-The latest reading of 1.416M was a decrease from 1.474M in November and below the Investing.com forecast of 1.468M.
+The U.S. Census Bureau and the Department of Housing and Urban Development have now published their findings for January new residential building permits.
+The latest reading of 1.551M was an increase from a revised 1.420M in December and above the Investing.com forecast of 1.450M.

-NAHB Housing Market Index: "Builder Confidence Begins Year Strong as Single-Family Growth Continues"
+NAHB Housing Market Index: "Builder Confidence Remains Solid in February"

 The National Association of Home Builders (NAHB) Housing Market Index (HMI) is a gauge of builder opinion on the relative level of current and future single-family home sales.
 It is a diffusion index, which means that a reading above 50 indicates a favorable outlook on home sales; below 50 indicates a negative outlook.
 The latest reading of 74 is down 1 from last month.

 MacroView: The Next “Minsky Moment” Is Inevitable